arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 ## Next Steps ##

-To learn more about **Windows Azure Storage**, please refer to the following articles which expand the information on the technologies explained on this lab:
+To learn more about **Windows Azure Storage**, please refer to the following articles which expand on the technologies explained in this lab:

 - [Shared Access Signatures, Part 1: Understanding the SAS Model](http://aka.ms/Fkjgzx): In Part 1 of this tutorial on shared access signatures, you will see an overview of the SAS model and review SAS best practices.

 - [Shared Access Signatures, Part 2: Create and Use a SAS with the Blob Service](http://aka.ms/Xsyztd): Part 2 of this tutorial walks you through the process of creating SAs with the Blob service.

-- [Introducing Table SAS (Shared Access Signature), Queue SAS and update to Blob SAS](http://aka.ms/Yaqi4e): In this blog POST, we will see usage scenarios for these features along with sample code.
+- [Introducing Table SAS (Shared Access Signature), Queue SAS and update to Blob SAS](http://aka.ms/Yaqi4e): In this blog post, we will see usage scenarios for these features along with sample code.

 - [How to use the Table Storage Service](http://aka.ms/Yf1l4c): This guide will show you how to perform common scenarios using the Windows Azure Table Storage Service.